SintefManufacturing/icehms/README.txt

 It requires an ice and python installation

-This a prototype and many things may not work
+This is a prototype and many things may not work

 #if icehms is installed in an unsuall place,  this may be necessary